-The Ministry of Science, Energy and Technology (MSET), in collaboration with the Ministry of Foreign Affairs and Foreign Trade (MFAFT), is leading the effort for the hosting of this High-Level meeting, which is expected to see Energy Ministers from the thirty three (33) other member countries of ECPA and other regional dignitaries being present in Montego Bay for the two day event.
+The Ministry of Science, Energy and Technology (MSET), in collaboration with the Ministry of Foreign Affairs and Foreign Trade (MFAFT), led the effort for the hosting of this High-Level meeting, which saw Energy Ministers from the 29 member countries of ECPA and other regional dignitaries present in Montego Bay for the two-day event.

-The Ministerial will be held in Montego Bay under the theme “Energy Resilience and Investment Opportunities”.
-This Ministerial will foster public-private policy dialogue between business and government leaders in the Americas on priorities, challenges, and opportunities for economic growth and development.
-Discussions will be centred on issues relating to financial mechanisms for clean and renewable energy, investment opportunities in energy efficiency, electric mobility as well as strategies to increase private sector engagement in energy infrastructure development.
+The Ministerial was held in Montego Bay under the theme “Energy Resilience and Investment Opportunities”.
+This Ministerial fostered public-private policy dialogue between business and government leaders in the Americas on priorities, challenges, and opportunities for economic growth and development.
+Discussions centered on issues relating to financial mechanisms for clean and renewable energy, investment opportunities in energy efficiency, electric mobility as well as strategies to increase private sector engagement in energy infrastructure development.

-Ministers, Heads of Delegation, Energy Agencies, Private Sector and International Development Partners will be afforded a space to discuss actions to further country engagement and participation under the ECPA umbrella, and share their government’s priorities in energy.
+Ministers, Heads of Delegation, Energy Agencies, Private Sector and International Development Partners were afforded a space to discuss actions to further country engagement and participation under the ECPA umbrella, and share their government’s priorities in energy.